rbit-sr/Lua-Guide/_Lua guide.md

 end
 ```

 This script just snaps the player to the current cursor position whenever you left click.
 The field `Velo.mouse` uses screen coordinates while the player uses world coordinates.
-We can show or hide the cursor using the `enableCursor [enabled]` command. `onStop()` is a callback function that gets called whenever the script get stopped.
+We can show or hide the cursor using the `enableCursor [enabled]` command. `onStop()` is a callback function that gets called whenever the script gets stopped.

 ### Rectangles